SASE-Drexel/mentorship-2024/_collections/_mentors/2023-10-20-Jennifer-Tang.md

 ### Interests

+I feel like I don't have actual hobbies.
+I really like to relax when I'm not being an academic weapon, so mostly watch internet videos or play online games.
+Also, I am an extrovert, so I do like to socialize rather than hide in my shell at home.

+### What to Expect From Me

 I want to be your friend, maybe your bestie.
 As your SASE mentor, it would be great to help you openly with your personal and/or professional life.
 It really depends on how open you want to be.

-### What to Expect From Me

-hi! most people call me jenny. #BeeSwarmSimulator #MergeMansion #PokemonGo

 ### How I Envision My Relationship With My Mentee(s)